Our organisational structure

 Managing the Trust

-The Council of Governors is made up of elected public governors, staff governors and appointed governors, and they represent the interests of Trust members and those of the many partner organisations we work with across the region.
+The Board also works closely with the Foundation Trust’s Council of Governors, which is made up of elected public governors, staff governors and appointed governors, to ensure that Council can properly represent the interests of Trust members and the wider public, while also holding the Board’s Non-Executive Directors to account for the performance of the Board of Directors.

 Our Board